dankelley/mooring/README.md

 # Acknowledgements

+The mooring-element properties that are stored in the `mooringElements` database stem from three main sources.
+The first was Richard Dewey’s excellent mooring-analysis Matlab software, described by Dewey (1999).
-The properties of some mooring elements were extracted from Richard Dewey’s excellent mooring-analysis Matlab software (see Dewey (1999)), while others were extracted from information generously provided by Jay Barthelotte and Matthew Lawson of the Bedford Institute of Oceanography (BIO), and by Danielle Dempsey and Nicole Torrie at the Centre for Marine Research (CMAR); these three sources are identified in the element databases.
-The package development benefited from conversations with Clark Richards and Chantelle Layton, both of BIO.
+The second was in spreadsheets and other documents provided by Jay Barthelotte and Matthew Lawson of the Bedford Institute of Oceanography (BIO).
+And the third was in spreadsheets and other documents provided by Danielle Dempsey and Nicole Torrie of the Centre for Marine Research (CMAR).
+These sources are designated `"Dewey"`, `"BIO"` and `"CMAR"`, respectively, in `mooringElements`.

+Conversations with Clark Richards and Chantelle Layton were helpful in identifying data sources and in clarifying the nature of mooring systems.
+Documents by J. M. Hamilton (1989) and James M. Hamilton, Fowler, and Belliveau (1997) cast further light on important practicalities.

 # References